 What Growth Can You Expect?

-If you weigh as much as a small car, your health has enormous room to improve.
+If you weigh as much as a small car, your health has enormous room for improvement.
 If your Shopify has poor SEO, you have more space for growth.
 Should the audit show poor SEO health, you are more likely to grow from SEO than another store who passes 90% of the audit.

 A second factor of rapid SEO growth involves content, or the quality and quantity of pages.
 Each good piece of content is a ranking opportunity.
 A store with 1000 SKUs has more potential to benefit from SEO, generally speaking, than a store with 1 product.

 SEO is viewed by startup stores as a cheap, bootstrap way to grow a store.
-It can be, but not if you are a one-man show with a few drop-ship products.
+It can be, but not if you are a one-man show with a few dropship products.
 I’m not here to bullshit you with false hopes.
-You will not dominate Google with a few keyword-optimizations or links that come from 10 hours of work.
-Investing 100 of your hours in a campaign doing the important things is not cheap.
+You will not dominate Google with a few keyword optimisations or links that come from a few hours of work per week.
+Investing 100s of your hours in a campaign doing the important things is not cheap.
 Missing sales from poor SEO is not cheap.

 Is Shopify SEO Friendly?

 Yes, Shopify is great for SEO.
-Shopify will not limit your performance in Google; performance will be limited by your ability to follow the SEO tips and best practice optimizations in the guide.
+Shopify will not limit your performance in Google; performance will be limited by your ability to follow the SEO tips and best practice optimisations in the guide.

 Shopify automatically handles the following SEO best practices that can be ignored in the audit: